Dextra Fertility Clinic will for the time being resume its activities and infertility treatments.

 It's extremely unlikely that egg cells or sperm could be infected by the SARS-CoV-2 virus, because they don't have the receptors needed for a virus to attach.

 Vaccines are generally considered safe during pregnancy if they do not contain live viruses.
 The new mRNA and adenovirus vector COVID-19 vaccines do not contain live viruses, but, as of yet, they have not been systematically researched on people who are pregnant.
 COVID-19 vaccination during pregnancy does not cause any particular concern or require more detailed foetal diagnostic studies.
 Despite the limited number of studies on pregnant women, it is presumed that the vaccination would not harm the pregnancy or the foetus.
-When at fertility treatment, we recommend taking the vaccine at least one week before oocyte pick-up or embryo transfer (if you have side-effects such as fever for few days after vaccination you are not able to come to clinic).
+When at fertility treatment, we recommend taking the vaccine at least 4 days before oocyte pick-up or embryo transfer (if you have side-effects such as fever for few days after vaccination you are not able to come to clinic).

 An appointment for first visit or planning treatment can also be done remotely (over the phone or video).
 Please make arrangements on this with us separately.